IBM-Cloud/terraform-provider-ibm/website/docs/r/hpcs_keystore.html.markdown

 Nested scheme for **vault**:
 	* `id` - (Required, String) The v4 UUID used to uniquely identify the resource, as specified by RFC 4122.
 		* Constraints: The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/^[-0-9a-z]+$/`.
+* `location` - (Computed, String) Geographic location of the keystore, if available.
 * `uko_vault` - (Required, String) The UUID of the Vault in which the update is to take place.

 ## Attribute Reference